Part 1: More than mammary glands

 - Your baby is not gaining weight consistently.

+With a good latch, little or no areola is visible.
 Serious nipple lacerations can result from impropper latching.
 Contact the Office on Women’s Health, U.S. Department of Health and human Services (womenshealth.gov) toll-free number to speak with trained lactation specialists regarding breastfeeding at 800-994-WOMAN or talk with your personal physician.

 Life Brings About Change